SJW is Maintaining Safe and Reliable Water Service During the Coronavirus (COVID-19) Pandemic

 These payment methods are currently still being accepted, but may take more time to process due to the current COVID-19 restrictions and requirements in place.

-In Person: Door drop is located outside of 110 West Taylor Street, by the customer service parking lot.
+In Person: Effective Friday, April 10th, payments will no longer be accepted at our Door Drop located at 110 West Taylor Street by the customer service parking lot.

 By Mail: You can also mail your payment to: